osekeranen/rock-paper-scissors/documentation/specification.md

 # Specifications

 ## What does it do?
 The software is a [rock paper scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) AI.
 It takes an inputs (rock, paper or scissors) from the user and calculates the probability of player giving a certain input from the previous inputs and outcomes of the games against said user.
+Options can be added to compare how the algorithm works if it considers different amount of games and even a comparison to another algorithms (if such algorithms for rock paper scissors exist).

 ## Algorithm
 The algorithm used in the AI is [Markov chains](https://en.wikipedia.org/wiki/Markov_chain).
 There are two choices for the algorithm.
 Firstly I had never used it or even read about before unlike the most of the other algorithms presented in the [course documentation](https://tiralabra.github.io/2021_p2/en/topics/).
 Secondly the algorithm is best suited for our problem.
 It can adapt to players strategy unlike any other algorithm and can see patterns in opponents behaviour in this seemingly luck-based game.